 Q: What training do Watercrest associates receive?

 A: Watercrest prides itself on providing an in-depth on-boarding program for all associates that exceed industry standards.
-Each new hire completes state required courses through our online education learning system, they spend time on the floor shadowing co-workers, and they attend a full day of new re orientation that is hosted by the Leadership Team.
+Each new hire completes state required courses through our online education learning system, they spend time on the floor shadowing co-workers, and they attend a full day of new hire orientation that is hosted by the Leadership Team.
 In addition, all new hire associates participate in our well-defined 30 day on boarding program that focuses on all aspects of caring for our seniors.
 Continuing education and training is important to the success of our associates, and we require them to complete monthly courses (both online and live) that enable us to ensure they receive the tools and information necessary to serve our seniors.

 Q: How quickly can I move in?